Shashikant86/London-Agentic-AI/01_Context_Engineering/DSPy_GEPA_Mike/README.md

 # DSPy GEPA Demo - Evaluator and Optimizer in DSPy

 **Speaker**: Mike Taylor, Leonardo Ubbiali

-**Meetup**: London Agentic AI #1 Context Engineering: Building Reliable AI Agents: From Context to Evals **Topic**: Evaluator-Optimizer Pattern in DSPy, Semantic Layer
+**Meetup**: London Agentic AI #1 Context Engineering: Building Reliable AI Agents: From Context to Evals

+**Topic**: Evaluator-Optimizer Pattern in DSPy with GEPA Optimization, Semantic Layer

 ## Overview

 This demo teaches the **evaluator-optimizer pattern** in DSPy by building a joke-telling AI system that demonstrates how to create, evaluate, and optimize AI programs systematically.
 The example shows how to build a comedian AI that generates jokes in specific comedian styles and uses an AI judge to evaluate and improve joke quality through evolutionary optimization.

-## Whats inside
+## What's Inside

-This directory has the original notebook from the Mike as well as re-writen version for the developers who want to try the Python script directly.
+This directory contains Mike's original notebook demonstration, which is the **🎯 RECOMMENDED** way to experience this demo.
+We also provide an optional local version for developers who prefer command-line execution.

+### 🎯 **RECOMMENDED: Jupyter Notebook (Primary)**
-- `evaluator-optimizer-in-dspy.ipynb` - Original Jupyter notebook with full demonstration (From Mike Taylor)
+- `evaluator-optimizer-in-dspy.ipynb` - **⭐ Original Jupyter notebook with full demonstration** (From Mike Taylor)
+  - ✅ Interactive step-by-step learning experience
+  - ✅ Clear explanations and markdown documentation
+  - ✅ Easy to pause, restart, and explore at your own pace
+  - ✅ **Best way to understand DSPy concepts**
+  - ✅ Works with OpenAI API (as intended by the speaker)

+### 🔧 **OPTIONAL: Python Script (Secondary)**
-- `evaluator_optimizer_dspy.py` - Converted Python script by Shashi  (runnable version for developers locally)
+- `evaluator_optimizer_dspy.py` - Local Ollama version (converted by Shashi Jagtap)
+  - Command-line execution for experienced developers
+  - No API keys required (uses local Ollama models)
+  - **Alternative for users who prefer local inference**
+  - Requires more setup (Ollama installation + models)

+### 📦 **Dependencies**
-- `requirement.txt` - Project dependencies can be installed via pip or uv
+- `requirements.txt` - Project dependencies that can be installed via pip or uv

 ## What You'll Learn